CRNHV/YouTubeProjects/README.md

 ## FAQs
 ### Why is the code from each video stored on a separate branch, instead of a separate repository?
-GitHub Sponsors only allows me to automatically grant access to one repository, so all of the code needs to be contained within one repository.
-In order to separate each project, I put the code from each video on a separate branch.
+GitHub Sponsors only allows me to automatically grant access to one repository, so all of the code needs to be contained within a single repository.
+In order to keep each project separate from one another, I put the code from each video on a separate branch.
 If they add they ability to grant access to multiple repositories in the future, then this may change.

 ### Why use GitHub Sponsors instead of Patreon or another platform?
 GitHub Sponsors allows me to grant access to the code automatically.
 When I was using Patreon I would have to manually manage access to the GitHub organization, which could lead to delays in accessing the code.
+Additionally, it keeps both the payment and rewards all on GitHub, instead of having it split between GitHub and Patreon.
+I believe this leads to a more seamless experience for both myself and you.